About Us

 • Learning community to increase access to Medi-Cal palliative care

-• Standards for palliative care and ACP in nursing homes
+• Standards for palliative care, POLST, and ACP in nursing homes

 • Assisting organizations with implementation of ACP systems